Yosemite National Park

 - Contact the official Yosemite Tour operator at (209) 372-0200 to choose your tour and make reservations.

-I recommend the Grand Tour as a way to get a general idea about Yosemite Valley and surrounding area.
-See details here.
+I recommend the Grand Tour as a way to get a general idea about Yosemite Valley and the surrounding area.
+See the details here.

 The best way to start your stay at Yosemite is to walk, bike or drive to Yosemite Village where you will find the Visitor Center with a well-stocked grocery store, Ansel Adams Gallery, a Museum, sports shop, restaurants, ATM and a post office.

 At the visitor center, you can ask the rangers for tips or buy maps and books.
 You can also find an exhibit about Yosemite’s geology, plants, and animals.
 If you drive your car to the village during weekends you may end up parking far away and walking a long distance back to the center.

 Tip: When you get close to the village you will see signs directing you to the main visitor parking lots.
 Ignore those signs and try to get inside the village.
 You will find some choice parking spots next to the grocery Store.
 This especially important when you loading up on supplies.